-Consultation with the Karulbo Aboriginal and Torres Strait Islander Partnership Council (September 2017) indicated:
+Karulbo Aboriginal and Torres Strait Islander Partnership Council (September 2017)

-- Potential service gaps in coordination of medication across Gold Coast Health and primary care support for transition to NDIS, services for young people transitioning out of Department of Child Safety care. - Most commonly identified issues affecting access to mainstream services included transport, cultural competency, and cost. - Most commonly identified issues affecting access to indigenous specific services included transport and cost. - Coordination of holistic care was very important with information sharing and collaboration being seen as key elements to support this. - Barriers to coordinated care include limited knowledge of roles and responsibilities, funding and red tape, lack of culturally specific roles in programs such as PIR, transport, limited outside of work hours service and limited access to specialists. - There was strong belief Gold Coast Aboriginal and Torres Strait Islander Community are more likely to access services if they are provided by an Aboriginal and Torres Strait Islander health professional. - Cultural competence for mainstream service providers was seen by all as very important and this was across all areas of healthcare.
+- Potential service gaps in coordination of medication across Gold Coast Health and primary care support for transition to NDIS, services for young people transitioning out of Department of Child Safety care. - Most commonly identified issues affecting access to mainstream services included transport, cultural competency, and cost. - Most commonly identified issues affecting access to indigenous specific services included transport and cost. - Coordination of holistic care was very important with information sharing and collaboration being seen as key elements to support this. - Barriers to coordinated care include limited knowledge of roles and responsibilities, funding and red tape, lack of culturally specific roles in programs such as PIR, transport, limited outside of work hours service and limited access to specialists. - There was strong belief that Gold Coast Aboriginal and Torres Strait Islander community are more likely to access services if they are provided by an Aboriginal and Torres Strait Islander health professional. - Cultural competence for mainstream service providers was seen by all as very important and this was across all areas of healthcare.

-The Gold Coast PHN's Community Advisory Council (CAC) met in February 2017 and identified that marginalised groups such as Aboriginal and Torres Strait Islander people "continually seem to fall through the cracks".
-The CAC recommended a focus on health inequality, respectful and appropriate care, inclusion, and the impact of stigma.
+GCPHN Community Advisory Council (CAC) (February 2017)

+- Marginalised groups such as Aboriginal and Torres Strait Islander people "continually seem to fall through the cracks". - The CAC recommended a focus on health inequality, respectful and appropriate care, inclusion, and the impact of stigma.

-Consultation and feedback from stakeholders throughout 2020-21 confirm:
+Consultation and feedback from stakeholders throughout 2020-21

-- The most identified issue affecting access to Indigenous specific services is transport. - Housing issues, rental arrears, and lack of funds for food are ongoing system issues that are difficult to overcome. - There is a demand for more Aboriginal and Torres Strait Islander workers, particularly male workers for both mental health and alcohol and other drugs. - Indigenous Health checks, (MBS item 715) may not align to the national guide to preventive ATSI health. - Service users have indicated limited after-hours services at the three Kalwun medical services - Difficult to get consultation for a child outside of school hours. - Mainstream services confidence delivering culturally competent Aboriginal and Torres Strait Islander services.
+- The most identified issue affecting access to Indigenous specific services is transport. - Housing issues, rental arrears, and lack of funds for food are ongoing system issues that are difficult to overcome. - There is a demand for more Aboriginal and Torres Strait Islander workers, particularly male workers for both mental health and alcohol and other drugs. - Indigenous Health checks may not align to the national guide to preventive Aboriginal and/or Torres Strait Islander health. - Service users have indicated limited after-hours services at the three Kalwun medical services.
+It is difficult to get consultation for a child outside of school hours. - Mainstream services lack confidence delivering culturally competent Aboriginal and Torres Strait Islander services.